 401(k)s and student loan repayments: Recent updates

-Last year, the IRS approved a novel method Abbot Laboratories developed to help its employees pay off their student loan debt.
+Back in 2018, the IRS approved a novel method Abbot Laboratories developed to help its employees pay off their student loan debt.
 They make a matching contribution that equals 5% of the employee’s compensation if:

 - the employee makes a contribution to their 401(k) that equals at least 2% of their compensation, or